 Meanwhile, while the base layer is in the freezer for 5 minutes, make the pumpkin layer.

-In a saucepan, you’ll heat the almond butter and coconut oil until melted, then stir in the pumpkin puree, then add in the coconut flour, pumpkin spice and maple syrup.
+then add in the coconut flour, pumpkin spice and maple syrup.

 Then spoon the pumpkin mix evenly among the muffin tins, atop the frozen chocolate layer.